Responsible to the Knowledge Services Board.

 (b) Young Professionals Community Committee – the governance team that leads and represents the interests of students and Young Professionals;

-(c) Technical and Professional Network leadership group – the governance team that leads and represents the interests of the technical networks.
+(c) Technical and Professional Networks Communities Committee – the governance team that leads and represents the interests of the technical networks.

 3. The five Communities Committees represent the IET world regions: (1) Americas, (2) Asia Pacific, (3) Europe, Middle East, and Africa, (4) South Asia, (5) United Kingdom.